The village of Franklin started a diversity and inclusion committee in part at the request of the current chairman David Sahli.

 While this sounds like a great idea, unfortunately this seemed to be setup simply for political purposes to provide certain people additional exposure to help in future elections.
 This was made clear as issues were identified with some of the members and little to no action was taken to address them.

 When these issues were raised to the President Pam Hansen she responded only to the THIRD request for feedback and the response was completely inadequate.
-Basically the issue was discussed but that was the extent of it.
+Basically admitting the issue was discussed and no action would be taken.

 Members with Diversity Issues

 Michael Seltzer initially joined the committee to provide himself with some good publicity.
 A concerned resident found Mr. Seltzer’s @TheCalendarboy twitter feed full of racially insensitive and intolerant comments and thankfully they got some screenshots of it so people could see it before he was warned to delete it.